-We discover and develop new therapies for deadly and debilitating diseases.
+We discover and develop new therapies to treat and cure patients suffering from deadly and debilitating diseases, such as cancer.

-Ecrins Therapeutics is a biotech company that develops a first-in-class small molecule drug candidate against several oncology indications in humans and domestic animals.
-Our lead drug candidate, ET-D5 is currently in the regulatory preclinical stage and scheduled to enter the first-in-human clinical trial in 2017.
-The first veterinary clinical trial will start in 2016.
+Ecrins Therapeutics is a clinical-stage Biotech company that develops a pipeline of innovative drug candidates.
+Our lead product ET-D5 is a first-in-class small molecule active against several oncology indications.
+ET-D5 is currently in the regulatory preclinical stage and scheduled to enter the first-in-human clinical trial in 2020.
+The translational clinical trial in canine patients started in 2018 and is ongoing.

-In 2009, the project was awarded the “Proof of concept” grant by the “Canceropôle Lyon Auvergne Rhône-Alpes” (CLARA), allowing the team to establish the in vivo proof-of-concept in several animal models of human cancers.
-After having filed a patent in March 2010, the idea of a start-up came around and Ecrins Therapeutics was born in July that same year, founded by Andrei Popov, Aurélie Juhem and professor François Berger, neuro-oncologist of the Grenoble University hospital.
+Prior to the creation of the company, the project was awarded the “Proof of concept” grant by the “Canceropôle Lyon Auvergne Rhône-Alpes” (CLARA), allowing the founders to establish the in vivo proof-of-concept in several animal models of human cancers.
+After filing a patent in March 2010, Ecrins Therapeutics was born in July that same year, founded by Andrei POPOV, Aurélie JUHEM, and Professor François BERGER.

-Trained initially as a doctor, Andrei Popov graduated from the Sechenov Moscow Medical Academy in 1988.
+Trained initially as a physician, Andrei graduated from the Sechenov Moscow Medical Academy in 1988.
 He then worked as a doctoral and postdoctoral fellow respectively at the Babraham Insitute in Cambridge, UK, and at the European Molecular Biology Laboratory (EMBL) in Heidelberg, Germany.
-He received his PhD in biology in 1997 for his work on the creation of transgenic mice carrying and expressing functional germ-line shaped human immunoglobulin loci.
-A European Molecular Biology Organization (EMBO) and Human Frontier Science Program (HFSP) fellow during his spell at EMBL, Andrei Popov became a laureate of the Inserm program “Avenir” in 2003.
+In 2003, Andrei became a laureate of the Inserm program “Avenir”.
 This grant allowed him to establish an independent research group at Inserm in Grenoble, France, with a focus on the mechanisms of cell division and bioactive small molecules, both fields relevant to oncology.
-To date, Andrei has authored 25 publications in peer-reviewed scientific journals, obtained 10 research grants and is the named inventor on 2 patents.
+To date, Andrei has authored 25 publications in peer-reviewed scientific journals, obtained 10 research grants, and is the named inventor on 2 patents.

-Trained as a biologist, Aurélie Juhem earned her PhD in cell biology in 2008 from the Joseph Fourier University.
+Trained as a biologist, Aurélie Juhem earned her PhD in cell biology in 2008 from the Grenoble Alpes University.
 After spending 2 years in a lab focused on intestinal chronic diseases, she decided to turn towards cancer research by joining Dr. Popov’s group for her thesis.
-During her time there, she established an original and rigorous drug-screening algorithm that lead to the discovery of a number of bioactive small molecules.
-Her PhD work resulted in the identification and characterization of a first-in-class synthetic inhibitor with vascular disrupting activity and an original target.
-Describing a series of anticancer compounds, this discovery was patented by the Joseph Fourier University and Institut Curie/CNRS.
+During her time there, she established an original drug-screening algorithm that lead to the discovery of ET-D5.
 To date, Aurélie has published 10 peer-review papers and is the named inventor on 1 patent.

-Trained in toxicology in 2014 at the Claude Bernard University (Lyon), she is currently taking clinical research classes (e-learning) at the University of Bordeaux.
-Co-founder of Ecrins Therapeutics, she has held the role of R&D Director until February 2016 before becoming COO of the company.
+Trained in toxicology in 2014 at the Claude Bernard University (Lyon), she also obtained a Bordeaux University Diploma in the specialty “Methods of clinical research”.
+Co-founder of Ecrins Therapeutics, she held the role of R&D Director until February 2016 before becoming COO of the company.

 Scientific advisory board

-After graduating with a degree in chemistry, Jean-Jacques Zeiller started a long career (32 years) in R&D in the pharmaceutical industry, as a medicinal chemist.
-He then took over the responsibility of several preclinical projects as Preclinical Development Team Leader in different therapeutic areas including lipid lowering and anti-diabetic agents.
-He was nominated as Global Product Team Leader (GPTL) shortly thereafter, first in Diabetes and then in Oncology, where he was responsible for international clinical development projects.
+After graduating in chemistry, Jean-Jacques Zeiller started a long career (32 years) in R&D in the pharmaceutical industry as a medicinal chemist.
+He then took over the responsibility of several preclinical projects as Preclinical Development Team Leader in different therapeutic areas.
+He was nominated as Global Product Team Leader (GPTL) in Oncology, where he was responsible for international clinical development projects.
 As GPTL, he took care of transitions from preclinical to Phase 1, launch and follow-up of Phase 1, as well as the preparation and set-up of Phase 2 clinical trials.